 Professor Johnstone reviews research applications for state and national funding bodies.

 Professor Johnstone’s research is primarily concerned with understanding and promoting ethical thinking, decision-making, practice and policy development in healthcare contexts.
-This research can be broken down into four key interrelated areas:
+This research can be broken down into five key interrelated areas: